getbouncer/scan-ui-android/docs/customize.md

 ## Colors

-CardScan uses colors defined in the [`colors`](../cardscan-ui/src/main/res/values/colors.xml) resource file.
+This library uses colors defined in the [`colors`](../scan-ui-card/src/main/res/values/colors.xml) resource file.
 To change the value of any of these colors, you can override them in your app.

-Add colors with the same names to your app's resources (`src/main/res/values/colors.xml`) and CardScan will pick up the values you specified.
+Add colors with the same names to your app's resources (`src/main/res/values/colors.xml`) and this library will pick up the values you specified.

 Example:
 ```xml